Lissy93/dashy/docs/widgets.md

 # Widgets

 Dashy has support for displaying dynamic content in the form of widgets.
-There are several built-in widgets availible out-of-the-box (with more on the way!) as well as support for custom widgets to display stats from almost any service with an accessible API.
+There are several built-in widgets available out-of-the-box as well as support for custom widgets to display stats from almost any service with an API.

 ##### Contents
 - [General Widgets](#general-widgets)